This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto

-I have sent every Benz owner I know to him for repairs ever since resulting in many thousands of dollars in repair income from one job alone.
-He doesn't have to pay for advertising, people won't shut up about how good he is!
+I have sent every Benz owner I know to him for repairs ever since, resulting in many thousands of dollars in repair income from one job alone.
+He doesn't even have to pay for advertising, and people won't shut up about how good he is!

 So the smart Mercedes Benz owners in my major city do not go to their Mercedes Benz Distributor for anything but warranty claims.

 Experienced workshop owners have all their difficult work done by him as well as private owners in the know.

 They wait in turn for one man, way out in the foothills in an outer suburb to fit them into his busy schedule.
 Why?
 He does not lie or cheat, he is highly skilled, and he cares about you and your car.
 Ya can't buy that!

 This Is How I Do It!

 - The walk around.
 This has worked for me for 35 years without fail.
 Your customer needs to know that you care.
 The best way to demonstrate your interest is to show it.
-When a customer pulls up out the front, the first thing I do after greeting the customer is walk around the car and inspect it for tire wear, disc wear, oil leaks that can be seen from outside.
+When a customer pulls up out the front, the first thing I do after greeting the customer is walk around the car and inspect it for tire wear, disc wear, and oil leaks that can be seen from outside.
 I then drive the car, preferably with the owner in the car.
 I explain problems to the customer as I find them.

 - I keep my hourly rate at the top and make my high workshop hourly rate a feature.